microchip-pic-avr-examples/avr64ea48-ammonia-fusa-demo-mplab-mcc/README.md

 **Important: Set the ammonia click to minimum gain before power on!**

 On Power-on-Reset (POR), the system boots up and performs a self-check of the hardware.
 If no issues are encountered, the system will enter a 24 hour warm-up phase for the sensor.
 During this period, the sensor will get warm to the touch.
-Once per hour, the microcontroller will print a message to the UART indicating the current time remaining.
+Once per hour, the microcontroller will print a message to the UART to indicate the current time remaining.

 After warm-up, the system will check to see if a calibration is stored in internal EEPROM.
 If the calibration data is not present, it will print a message to the UART.
-The user must press and hold SW0 to begin the zero-point calibration of the sensor.
+The user must press and hold SW0 to begin the zero-point sensor calibration.

-Once complete, the system will switch to the monitor mode.
+Once complete, the system will switch to the Monitor state.
 Once per minute, the system flashes the LED, measures the output of the ammonia sensor, performs a self-test of the analog comparator, and then checks for any user inputs.
-If the ammonia level rises above 50 ppm, the system will enter the alarm state, sounding the buzzer and blinking the LED.
-The system will remain in the alarm state until the concentration drops below 30 ppm.
+If the ammonia level rises above 50 ppm, the system will enter the Alarm state, sounding the buzzer and blinking the LED.
+The system will remain in the Alarm state until the concentration drops below 30 ppm.

-Calibration mode can be re-entered by pressing SW0 in the monitor state.
+The Calibration state can be re-entered by pressing SW0 in the Monitor state.

 ### Pushbutton Functionality